 Storing the Kahwa:

 This recipe (which can be easily halved) makes a generous amount of kahwa.
-You can store it in the fridge for upto two weeks.
+You can store it in the fridge for upto two weeks, but please note the color does dull over time.

 Kahwa Cheat Sheet: How to scale the recipe